allegro/blog/_posts/2021-01-26-state-machines-made-easy-in-dotnet.md

 }
 ```

-If no matching transition definition was found given the machine’s current state, or if a transition was found, but its
+If no matching transition definition is found given the machine’s current state – or if a transition is found, but its
-precondition was not met, the event application will result in an invalid transition.
+precondition is not met – the event application will result in an invalid transition.
 In that case, the state machine will not react to the event and simply retain its state, possibly logging that an
-invalid event has been received.
+invalid event was received.

-If there are multiple matching transitions, the first one will fire (in definition order).
+If there are multiple matching transitions, the first one will fire up (in definition order).
-We should, however, avoid designing states machines in such way, if possible.
+We should, however, avoid designing states machines in such way if possible.

 As you can see, the representation of the machine is primarily type-based, so we can use polymorphism to our advantage.
-By calling `FromState<TStateBase>()` we can have a transition that can be fired from any state.
+By calling `FromState<TStateBase>()` we can have a transition that can be fired up from any state.
-Similarily, if we use a type that only some selected states derive from, we will have a transition applicable to those
+Similarily, if we use a type that only some selected states derive from, we will have a transition applicable to these
 states only.
-It would be equivalent to duplicating that same transition for every one of those states.
+It would be equivalent to duplicating that same transition for every one of these states.
 This syntax can be particularly useful, when dealing with processes that have an expiration date and have to be
 completed within a specific time frame.
 Receiving an event about the process’ expiration may have to be handled regardless of the machine’s current state and